cortexproject/cortex/docs/blocks-storage/convert-stored-chunks-to-blocks.md

 All tools start HTTP server (see `-server.http*` options) exposing the `/metrics` endpoint.
 All tools also start gRPC server (`-server.grpc*` options), but only Scheduler exposes services on it.

+If you need to use different tenant IDs for blocks than you had for chunks, e.g. because you are moving data to a hosted provider, map them with `-builder.tenant-id-map`.

 ### Scanner

 Scanner is started by running `blocksconvert -target=scanner`.
 Scanner requires configuration for accessing Cortex Index: